-Not specifically specialist equipment, but youll certainly needs a means of getting about.
-In big cities a scooter or small motorcycle might be your best choice, although a stakeout in the rain may be better performed in a warm car.
-Either way, youll want something inconspicuous, cheap to run and relatively quick.
+Not specifically specialist equipment, but you'll certainly need a means of getting about.
+In big cities, a scooter or small motorcycle might be your best choice, although a stakeout in the rain may be better performed in a warm car.
+Either way, you'll want something inconspicuous, cheap to run and relatively quick.

-While youll spend a lot of time trailing targets, in a lot of cases youll have addresses of workplaces and associates of your target.
-The last thing you want to be is late to a sting so use sat nav to get there quickly while avoiding traffic.
+While you'll spend a lot of time trailing targets, in many cases, you'll have addresses of workplaces and associates of your target.
+The last thing you want to be late to a sting, so use sat nav to get there quickly while avoiding traffic.

-It might sound very basic and a little old fashion to be carrying a map but you cant know every single place in the UK and sometimes you can be sent to some obscure places.
-Maps are great because they never run out of battery or loose signal.
+It might sound very basic and a little old fashion to be carrying a map, but you cant know every single place in the UK, and sometimes you can be sent to some obscure places.
+Maps are great because they never run out of battery or lose signal.
 Keep a UK road map in your boot or bag for emergencies.

 "I was just watching.
 It's difficult to get across to people the concept, we sit still, watching the door, concentrating for two hours.
 I can't read or do the crossword because when the door opens I need to have the video camera ready in seconds.
 "If they drop something and bend down to pick it up without thinking then that footage may have real relevance."

-Listening devices, especially those that enable you to listen through walls, can help with an investigation, but theyre mainly used for longer scale, high risk operations where its dangerous to get too close to a subject.
-For example, government agencies and large firms may use long distance listening devices to gather evidence.
+Listening devices, especially those that enable you to listen through walls, can help with an investigation.
+Still, they're mainly used for longer-scale, high-risk operations where its dangerous to get too close to a subject.
+For example, government agencies and large firms may use long-distance listening devices to gather evidence.

 Audio and voice recording devices

 Discreet and disguised recording devices are essential for private investigators.
 Its all very well putting someone in a certain place at a certain time with a photograph, but often thats not enough to prove anything.
-Discreet audio and voice recorders, such as those disguised as everyday items like calculators or smart phones, are essential.
-A number of high profile busts, from the Fake Sheikh scandal and the recent Cash for Questions scandal, couldnt have been done without high quality audio recording.
+Discreet audio and voice recorders, such as those disguised as everyday items like calculators or smartphones, are essential.
+Several high-profile busts, from the Fake Sheikh scandal and the recent Cash for Questions scandal, couldn't have been done without high-quality audio recordings.

 GPS car trackers

-If its too risky to track a target in person, you can use a GPS car tracking device to gather data on the routes that theyve taken in their car.
-This can often be enough to proove to a suspicious boss or spouse that a person has been somewhere they shouldnt.
-A great way to collect solid evidence without putting yourself at risk.
+If its too risky to track a target in person, you can use a GPS car tracking device to gather data on the routes that they've taken in their car.
+This can often be enough to prove to a suspicious boss or spouse that someone has been somewhere they shouldn't—a great way to collect solid evidence without putting yourself at risk.